CSCI-4611-Spring-2022/Assignment-5/README.md

 ```

 The build system should launch your program in a web browser automatically.
 If not, you can run it by pointing your browser at `http://localhost:8080`.

+## Requirements

+We provide code for loading several 3D model files, rotating them on the screen using the mouse, and toggling between Gouraud shading, Phong shading, "toon" shading, and wireframe shading.
+For this assignment, you **only** need to modify the GLSL code in the .vert and .frag shader programs.
+However, you are welcome to add to the TypeScript code if you want to add additional wizard functionality.

+There are three shader mini-programs that you need to complete:

+1. Complete the `phong.frag` fragment shader to correctly calculate per-pixel shading using the standard Phong (or Blinn-Phong) lighting model.
+2. Complete the `toon.frag` fragment shader to correctly calculate the per-pixel toon shading, using the *diffuseRamp.png* and *specularRamp.png* textures to control the lighting.
+3. Complete the `outline.vert` vertex shader to draw a black outline for the silhouette edges of the mesh, when rendering in "toon" mode.

+## Graphics Framework

+to be added.

+## Per-Pixel Phong Shading

+In class, we will work on some shader programs that calculate ambient, diffuse, and specular lighting using per-vertex (Gouraud) shading.
+Your job is to extend the concepts and programs we develop in class to implement per-pixel Phong shading with the same lighting model.
+You should be able to build this by extending the shaders that we discuss and develop in class.

+Implement a shader program that performs all the calculations to accurately calculate the Phong lighting model for each pixel.
+The lighting terms must vary per-pixel based on the normal and the light position, as well as the various material properties (such as the specular exponent).
+You should implement this shader following the lighting model equations discussed in class.

+For the specular component, you may use either the reflection vector or halfway vector method presented in lecture.
+The traditional Phong model uses the reflection vector, and the halfway vector is a modification known as the Blinn-Phong model.
+The instructor's implementation uses the reflection vector, but either solution is acceptable.

+## Flexible Toon Shading Using Texture Images

+Once you have Phong shading working, including ambient, diffuse, and specular lighting, then you should copy and paste this code into `toon.frag`.
+You can then adapt the shader to implement cartoon-style shading.
+Rather than setting the final color based on the intensity of light you calculate for the Phong model, you will instead use this intensity value as a lookup into a texture, and use that to compute the final color.
+A texture used in this way is typically called a "ramp."
+Using this strategy, you will be able to get a wide range of different lighting effects just by switching the texture you use for input.

+Suppose that we use the dot product in the diffuse term, **n** &middot; **l**, to look up the texture.
+Because this value represents the cosine of the angle between the two vectors, it will range from -1 to 1.
+We need to map this value to a texture coordinate, which will range from 0 to 1.

+If we then, use `standardDiffuse.png` (see below), which is zero in the left half corresponding to negative n &middot; l, and increases linearly from 0 to 1 for positive n &middot; l, then we’ll get back the standard diffuse lighting term.

 ## Rubric